wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 wonder, “how easily it comes and how intimate it seems, how totally my own.
 Where was the need to strive so hard for a state so near at hand?
 This time, surely, it has come to stay”.
-Yet how soon it all dissolves and leaves me wondering, “was it a taste of reälity or another aberration?”.
-If it was reälity, why did it go?
+Yet how soon it all dissolves and leaves me wondering, “was it a taste of reality or another aberration?”.
+If it was reality, why did it go?
 Maybe some unique experiënce is needed to fix me for good in the new state and until the crucial experiënce comes, this game of hide and seek must continue.